Cast & Crew

 Actor/ Assistant Operations Manager

-Sam is everyone’s “best friend” (aka the guy who makes sure the candy is always stocked and the soda is always flowin).
-He studied musical theatre at Sam Houston State University and worked as a professional actor in Houston, TX before moving to San Antonio in 2012.
+Sam is everyone’s “best friend” (aka the guy who makes sure the candy is always stocked and the soda is always flowin').
+He studied musical theatre at Sam Houston State University and worked as a professional actor in Houston, Texas, before moving to San Antonio in 2012.
 Upon arriving in SA, Sam was a major player in reestablishing The Woodlawn Theatre before finding his home as part of the Magik family.
-Since being here, he has appeared in several of Magik’s local touring productions including: POCAHONTAS, A PIRATES HOLIDAY, and CAT IN THE HAT.
-Sam has also played several other roles such as Simon in RAPUNZEL, Danny in FRECKLEFACE STRAWBERRY THE MUSICAL, and Flute in A MIDSUMMER NIGHT’S DREAM for Shakespeare in the Park in 2013.
+Since being here, he has appeared in several of Magik’s local touring productions including: Pocahontas, A Pirates' Holiday, and The Cat in the Hat.
+Sam has also played several other roles such as Simon in Rapunzel, Danny in Freckleface Strawberry: the Musical, and Flute in A Midsummer Night's Dream for Shakespeare in the Park in 2013.
 If you need to get in touch with Sam… he is probably vacuuming the lobby.